 Many dental plan providers base their coverage on the fees and codes within this guide.
-Sun Life, UBC’s Dental Plan provider, reimburses for dental services based on the current year’s BCDA fee guide for general practitioners.
+Sun Life, the RSB Program’s Dental Plan provider, reimburses for dental services based on the current year’s BCDA fee guide for general practitioners.

 How do dentists determine their fees?

-The cost of delivering high-quality dental care is based on the complexity of treatment for each patient, as well as the cost of the following factors²:
+The cost of delivering high-quality dental care is based on the complexity of treatment for each patient, as well as the cost of the following factors:

 - Specialized equipment